Event Recap

-Join the Penn Institute for Urban Research for a book talk and thought-provoking discussion with Jens Ludwig, Crime Lab Pritzker Director at the University of Chicago and author of Unforgiving Places: The Unexpected Origins of American Gun Violence (University of Chicago Press, 2025).
+On the 10th of April 2025, Penn Institute for Urban Research hosted a book talk and thought-provoking discussion with Jens Ludwig, Crime Lab Pritzker Director at the University of Chicago and author of Unforgiving Places: The Unexpected Origins of American Gun Violence (University of Chicago Press, 2025).
+Hosted in collaboration with Penn IUR Faculty Fellow John MacDonald of the Department of Criminology at the University of Pennsylvania, the talk explored how behavioral science offers a new framework for addressing one of America’s most pressing crises.

 About the book: